Solo Bitcoin Mining Pools & Setups Compared

 • Requires an Umbrel device or compatible server

-• Umbrel builds templates using your node’s getblocktemplate, but the selection logic is handled automatically by the app in most cases.
+• Selection logic is handled automatically by the app in most cases

 • You still need to care about node health and uptime